ccl0utier/TA-auditbeat/README.md

 For troubleshooting tips that you can apply to all add-ons, see [Troubleshoot add-ons](http://docs.splunk.com/Documentation/AddOns/released/Overview/Troubleshootadd-ons) in Splunk Add-ons.

+Note that Auditbeat v8.4.0 will provide bad data in some cases, so I would suggest upgrading the 8.4.1 or using the 8.3.3 version.
+See [here](https://github.com/elastic/beats/issues/32818) for details.

 ## Credits, References & Notes

 This add-on was loosely based on the original [Add-on](https://splunkbase.splunk.com/app/4436/) built by [Daniel Wilson](https://splunkbase.splunk.com/apps/#/author/daniel333).
 I've reworked the sourcetypes and Common Information Model mappings to extend them significantly.
+I plan on adding additional context around FIM via the `auditd` module data provided by Auditbeat.
+Stay tuned!

 Comments & suggestions for improvement are more than welcome!